95-96/100

 Tastingbook - Markus Del Monego

-“I’ve been tasting Prieuré-Lichine for over 20 years—and it’s often been excellent—but I’ve never tasted it like this before.
+“I’ve been tasting Prieuré-Lichine for over 20 years—and it’s often been very good, by the way—but I’ve never tasted it like this.
 It’s surprising… and impressive! ~ Yves Beck”

-“Very fragrant and aromatic, with notes of violet flowers and ripe blackberries on the nose—a very inviting bouquet.
+“Very fragrant and aromatic, with notes of violets and ripe wild berries on the nose—a very inviting bouquet.
 Ripe, velvety fruit, with tannins that have the texture of crumpled velvet, filling the mouth and giving it fullness and body.
 Yet the acidity maintains a lovely fluidity from start to finish.
 Beautiful structure, where everything is in its place.
 The tannins still need to soften, but this wine is approachable, charming, and full-bodied—and very fresh as well.
 More blueberries than blackberries.
 Cola, licorice, and oyster shell. ” (Decanter 2026)

 Delivery: First half of 2028

-Buy your Prieuré-Lichine wines at the best price in a private sale!
+Buy your Prieuré-Lichine wines at the best price through a private sale!

 Starting at €99 on your first order